Python-SIP/sip/sphinx/annotations.rst

     is of a class method, then it is associated with the class instance with regard to the cyclic garbage collector.

+    If the annotation is used with the :aanno:`Array` annotation then the array of pointers to the sequence of C structures or C++ class instances that is created on the heap is not automatically freed.

     See :ref:`ref-object-ownership` for more detail.